Each Custom shirt is unique, and will work with your body for maximum comfort and style.

 Third, all the options!

-Since the shirt is constructed in consultation with the client, every detail can be made unique to you.
+Since each shirt is constructed in consultation with the client, every detail can be made unique to you.
 Having a signature collar and cuff will set you apart as a man who knows what he wants.
-Monograms are also a must if you want to look distinguished.
+Monograms are also a great way to show your unique style.

 4. Shank buttons